 A homeowner may be killing 500 termites in his wall using a spray from the local hardware, however, what they fail to realise is that the nest contains millions of termites.
 It should also be noted that each day, a colony will produce a further 2,000 to 5,000 termites.

 Instead, we use a product called Termidor, which has a transfer effect.
 Termites are not able to detect it, and they pass it on to the other termites in the colony.
 In this way, we can eliminate the termite activity entirely.
-Termidor costs half the price of the DIY chemicals, and it’s a permanent solution.
+Termidor costs half the price in the long run of the DIY chemicals, and it’s a permanent solution.

 When we were called back to inspect the property, the homeowner told us he had used a DIY product containing bifenthrin in the wall on the second floor, where he’d found termites.
 He told us all the termites were gone, but he wanted to make sure.